AshishYesale7/Calander-Ai/README.md

 *   **Career Vision Planner:** A standout feature where you describe your passions and career aspirations in natural language.
 The AI then generates a comprehensive, multi-faceted career plan, including a vision statement, key strengths, development areas, an actionable multi-step roadmap, and suggested learning resources.
 *   **Goal & Skill Tracking:** Dedicated sections to define and monitor your career goals (with progress trackers and deadlines) and to log the skills you're acquiring, complete with proficiency levels.
 *   **Real-time Communication Suite:**
-    *   **Chat & Video Calling:** A collapsible sidebar allows for one-on-one text and video calls with other users.
+    *   **Chat, Audio & Video Calling:** A collapsible sidebar allows for one-on-one text chats, audio calls, and video calls with other users.
+The chat interface includes typing indicators, message timestamps, and call logs integrated directly into the conversation history.
     *   **Picture-in-Picture (PiP) Mode:** Video calls can be minimized to a draggable PiP window, allowing for seamless navigation while on a call.
     *   **WebRTC Integration:** Built with a peer-to-peer WebRTC architecture, using Firestore for signaling to ensure efficient and direct media streaming.
+    *   **Optimized Mobile Experience:** The chat interface is fully optimized for mobile, with a keyboard-aware input bar and a full-screen conversation view.
 *   **Gamified Motivation & Social Features:**
     *   **Daily Streak Goal:** Build a powerful habit by meeting your daily activity goal.
     *   **Competitive Leaderboard & Profiles:** See how you stack up against others on the leaderboard and connect with them via their public profiles.